 - Shorter wait times.
-Wait times are the bane of skydiving, but due to fueling, repacking parachutes and being at the mercy of weather, it's possible for a kink to occur causing a bottleneck.
+Wait times are the bane of skydiving, but due to fueling, repacking parachutes, and being at the mercy of the weather, it's possible for a kink to occur causing a bottleneck.
 It doesn't always happen, but it can happen.
-If you're group is the first reservation of the day, you can avoid all delays with the exception of those caused by weather.
+If your group is the first reservation of the day, you can avoid all delays with the exception of those caused by weather.

 - Weather Delays.
 If there are weather delays, be the first one to get on the first aircraft instead of waiting for other groups ahead of you to jump.
 This happens if you snag that first booking time of the day!
 Also, weather delays tend to occur in the late afternoons as afternoon thunderstorms begin to build.

 Many people worry about throwing up during the skydive, so choose not to eat.
 THIS IS A MISTAKE.
-Those that feel sick are usually the one's that chose not to eat.
+Those that feel sick are usually the ones that chose not to eat.
 With the incredible surge of adrenaline and nervous energy, blood sugar levels plummet making you feel ill.
-We don't advise you gorge yourself on Taco Bell, but we do suggest eating a normally balanced meal.
+We don't advise you to gorge yourself on Taco Bell, but we do suggest eating a normal balanced meal.
 Also, stay hydrated!